Call ADT

 Update: ADT Plus, the new security system from ADT, has switched back to a screenless touch keypad with a separate hub or base station.
 It’s similar to the Frontpoint Hub our team tested, but ADT’s hub also comes with a built-in keypad.
 ADT Plus retained many of the core features of the touchscreen panel like cellular and battery backup.
 Both the wireless keypad and the hub also have a siren.

-What to Expect: The new ADT control panel is touchscreen, so I love that ADT finally got with the times here.
+What to Expect: The ADT control panel we tested was touchscreen.
 It’s compact and there’s beauty in its simplicity.
-I just wish the screen was a tad bigger; it’s only 7”, compared to Vivint’s Smart Hub at 8”.
-I don’t mind displaying a beautiful piece of technology like that one.
+We just wish the screen was a tad bigger; it’s only 7”, compared to Vivint’s Smart Hub at 8”.
+We don’t mind displaying a beautiful piece of technology like that one.

 The ADT control panel also seems well-built.
 It doesn’t feel cheap and plastic-y and there’s a good heft to it.
 It also features cellular communication as backup to Wi-Fi.
 Cellular backup is key, as it keeps your system functioning even if your power or Wi-Fi goes out.
-The best security systems offer cellular monitoring, and I wouldn’t recommend purchasing a system without this feature.
+The best security systems offer cellular monitoring, and we wouldn’t recommend purchasing a system without this feature.
 The last thing you want is to have a storm come through, disrupt your Wi-Fi connection, and have to sleep with one eye open because your home is unprotected.
-Trust me, it has happened to me!

 Arming my ADT System